kevinrvb16/kevinrvb16/README.md

 ### Hi there I'm Kevin Rafael 👋

+I have 3 years and 3 months of WEB development using Vue.JS, JavaScript, HTML, PHP, and others

 - 🔭 I’m currently working on Ahgora
 - 🌱 I’m currently learning TypeScript and Node
 - 👯 I’m looking to collaborate on frontend projects